-A brief history of the Lakeshore Psychiatric Hospital
+The history of the Lakeshore Psychiatric Hospital in Toronto

-I've been exploring the history of Toronto's heritage buildings and other bits of local lore for about a year now, and so this week I decided to devote some space to what I consider one of the most fascinating groups of buildings in Toronto in terms of social history.
-They are located near the shore of Lake Ontario in Etobicoke, and now house the Lakeshore Campus of Humber College.
+One of the most fascinating groups of buildings in Toronto in terms of social history are located near the shore of Lake Ontario in Etobicoke, and now house the Lakeshore Campus of Humber College.

 According to the Lakeshore Psychiatric Hospital fonds at the Archives for the History of Canadian Psychiatry and Mental Health Services, the institution officially opened as the Mimico Branch Asylum on January 20, 1890.